Ikki (video game): Ikki Mobile

-The mobile version of Ikki, titled Ikki Mobile (いっき萌バイル, ikki mobairu) was released by SunSoft in July, 2006, for the SoftBank Mobile and EZweb mobile phone networks.
+The mobile version of Ikki, titled Ikki Mobile (いっき萌バイル, ikki mobairu) was released by SunSoft in July 2006, for the SoftBank Mobile and EZweb mobile phone networks.
 Though the content is identical to that of the previous versions, Ikki Mobile contains a series of minigames and a moe drawing trading card series, which can be purchased using the coins collected in the main game.
 The mobile version consists of 7 different levels, and several changes were made to the characters and graphics.
 The handmaiden character was revived from the i-appli version, and the bamboo spear has the added effect of deflecting enemy projectiles.
 The ghost enemy is no longer invincible, and the ninja and handmaiden change to kunoichi and princesses, respectively, as the game progresses.

 The four minigames become available after the player has completed the 7-level cycle at least once.
 The first is a slot machine game, where up to 3 coins can be bet at one time.
 The second is a concentration game that requires 10 coins to play.
 Up to 5 mistakes are allowed per game, and picking the lucky card gives the player 10 bonus coins.
 The third game is a frog derby game, where the player bets up to 10 coins on the winning frog.
 The last minigame is the onigiri catching game that was the bonus level in the Famicom version.
 It also requires 10 coins to play.
 Though the content is mostly the same, it is impossible to catch all 10 onigiri, as some are thrown off the borders of the game screen.
 Small and large gold coins are thrown in addition to the onigiri, and 5 onigiri count for 1 gold coin while 5 small gold coins count for 1 large gold coin.

 The gold coins collected during the game can also be used to buy packages of the in-game trading card series (capturing a feudal lord in the mobile version yields a bonus of 10 gold coins).
 Three random cards are included in each card package, and a set of card consists of 16 different cards.
 Each set of cards creates a single illustration, and the main game's difficulty increases every 48 cards collected.
 Completing two sets allows the player to access a special webpage from the title screen, where mobile wallpaper can be downloaded after a short survey.

 Ikki Unite

-A Sunsoft-developed revival of the game titled Ikki Unite is scheduled to release for Microsoft Windows in 2022.
+A Sunsoft-developed revival of the game titled Ikki Unite was released for Microsoft Windows on February 15, 2023.